04 September 2024

 The Cast Performance 200 grain gas checked bullet with 5.5 grains of HS-6 is my pet plinking load.
 They have lots of thump and are subsonic.
 The only downside is I can't get a reliable supply of the bullets and are regularly out of stock.
 They are also somewhat expensive at $32 a box of 100 when they are in stock.
 Sadly, I only have a half a box left.
 The plus side is that I have the Lee 200 grain 2 cavity mold.
 I don't know that these bullets are the same as that mold is but it would be great if they were.

-It seems that my 2 winners here are hindered by availability problems so I will endeavor to find loads that work.
+It seems that my first 2 winners here are hindered by availability problems so I will endeavor to find loads that work so having the 2024 update using Winchester 244 is a huge win.

 Other Bullet Options